Final-Five Voting

 Who?

 It would be irrational to argue that Lime is best but, say, Yellow or Pink is 2nd best.
 By definition, the “best” candidates must be highly similar, since they’re the ones closest to the policy platform that maximizes human welfare.
+There’s a common intuitive instinct to put a diverse slate of candidates in the general, but that’s a mistake.
+We already have a diverse slate of candidates (at least, as diverse as is willing to run) in the primary.
+The goal of the second round is to give voters a chance to become more informed by having time to assess a smaller set of options.
 Thus the most important consideration for our voting method is that it avoids vote splitting, and tends to find the consensus view.
 This is where the score voting family of methods happens to excel, including approval voting and STAR voting.

 How many?

 Next we need to ask how many candidates should make the general.
-The benefit of more candidates is that they invigorate the debate and help point out flaws in the other candidates for us.
+The benefit of more candidates is that it increases the odds the actual most popular candidate ultimately wins, and they also invigorate the debate and help point out flaws in the other candidates for us.
 The downside is that too many candidates gets us right back to the problem of ignorance.
 Our limited attention means we’re just not going to become experts on all the candidates, and so the public benefits from having a reasonably small number of options in the final pass.

 But further there’s just the practical matter of statistics.
 A 3rd place (or worse) finisher is very unlikely to come from behind to victory in the general.
 An analysis of ranked choice voting puts it succinctly: